dell/csm-docs/content/docs/csidriver/features/powerscale.md

       storage: 5Gi
 ```

+>Starting from CSI PowerScale driver version 2.2, it is allowed to create PersistentVolumeClaim from VolumeSnapshot with different isi paths i.e., isi paths of the new volume and the VolumeSnapshot can be different.

 ## Volume Expansion

 The CSI PowerScale driver version 1.2 and later supports the expansion of Persistent Volumes (PVs).
 This expansion can be done either online (for example, when a PVC is attached to a node) or offline (for example, when a PVC is not attached to any node).